Furnace Repair Checklist

 - Make sure the switch is set to “heat” as opposed to “off” or “cool.”

 - Make sure the program is set to the appropriate day and time and is scheduled to “run.”
 If you’re having a hard time getting out of the setting, adjust the temperature by utilizing the up/down arrows and using the “hold” button.
-This will cause the heating to turn on if thermostat settings are a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Set the temperature setting to 5 degrees warmer than the room temperature.